yuxinrpi/Resume/project4.md

 ## Project 2 - 2D Inverse Kinematics
 ---
 The project aims at developing a inverse kinematics algorithm with both geometric and jacobian control method for a 2D n-link robot to track a curve.
+Though the inverse kinematics is already implement in the robotics toolbox, the project required to implement the whole methods from scratch.

 <div class="row">
   <div class="column">